Photography Journal

 Jane de Wett, entirely unrehearsed

-Jane de Wett, accomplished actress and dancer, has impressed audiences in productions like The Girl from St. Agnes, Griekwastad, Spoorloos, Moffie, and Trackers, and has been recognised with Most Promising Actress and Best Actress at the ATKV Tienertoneelfees.
-She radiates confidence and intellect in equal measure, making commanding a room look as effortless as stirring a cup of tea.
-Her portraits capture it perfectly: poise, professionalism, and a spark of personality, enough to show why she has been entrusted with such notable roles.
+The moment Jane de Wett entered the studio, it was clear that commanding attention comes naturally.
+Sharp, composed, and undeniably present, she fills a room effortlessly.
+An accomplished actress and dancer, Jane has impressed in The Girl from St. Agnes, Griekwastad, Spoorloos, Moffie, and Trackers, earning Most Promising and Best Actress at the ATKV Tienertoneelfees.
+Her portraits capture confidence, poise, and a spark of personality, proof of why she commands such notable roles.

 Taking ballet underground